DFE-Digital/publish-teacher-training-prototype/app/content/change-an-accredited-provider-relationship.md

 - update descriptions
 - remove accredited providers from your account (unpublished courses only)

-If you need
+You'll be asked to specify which accredited provider you're working with for each course before you can publish it.

 ## Changing your accredited provider

-If the organisation you were working with is no longer an accredited provider, you'll need to select a new one to be able to publish any new courses.
+If the organisation you were working with is no longer an accredited provider, you'll need to select a different provider before publishing any new courses.
+You'll be prompted to do this when publishing a course.

 You cannot change an accredited provider for a course which has already been published.
 If you need to change an accredited provider for a published course, contact us at becomingateacher@digital.education.gov.uk.